 How Did I Choose Which Activities to Include?

-I made sure to include a mix of experiences and nearly hit every type that were applicable to me.
+I made sure to include a mix of experiences and nearly hit every type applicable to me.
 I made it to 14 entries.
 So no, you do not need to use all 15 entries.
 Remember that admissions committees are getting hundreds to thousands of applications, therefore it will behoove you to strive for quality of experiences over quantity of experiences.

-A good rule of thumb is to try and include categories above that most medical schools tend to look for:
+A good rule of thumb is to try and include the categories above that most medical schools tend to look for:

 • Clinical experiences (can include either work or shadowing that involved patient contact)